Forge a Sensor Node

 WiFi CSI ⚔ 2.4 GHz mesh ⚔ presence · motion · people-count

-Two longships to choose from.
-Either board listens to 2.4 GHz WiFi Channel State Information — up to 114 subcarriers at ~100 Hz — and reports back to your RuSense server, where it surfaces under the Nodes tab once provisioned.
+A whole fleet to choose from.
+Every board listens to 2.4 GHz WiFi Channel State Information — up to 114 subcarriers at ~100 Hz — and reports back to your RuSense server, where it surfaces under the Nodes tab once provisioned.
 Pick a board, plug it in, raise the sails.

 🛰️ Provision WiFi (do this after forging)